Lucianorlneto/SpartaLabsWeather/README.md

 <h2>About</h2>
 <p>Cities Weather Forecast Application using Google Places API to search for cities and OpenWeatherAPI to get the location weather forecast.</p>
+<p>On the configuration screen, you can change the temperature unit.
+Options available: celsius and fahrenheit.<p/>
 <p>Android .apk can be found inside "Apk" folder.<p/>
 <p>Developed as a solution for a test.</p>